UNCOVER: A NIRSpec Census of Lensed Galaxies at z=8.50-13.08 Probing a High AGN Fraction and Ionized Bubbles in the Shadow: Introduction

 In this paper, we present \jwst\ NIRSpec prism follow-up observations of $z\gtrsim9$ galaxy candidates, including an X-ray luminous supermassive black hole \citep{goulding2023} and two $z>12$ galaxies \citep{bwang2023}, all identified in the Cycle~1 Treasury program of Ultradeep NIRSpec and NIRCam Observations before the Epoch of Reionization survey (UNCOVER; \#2561, PIs: I.~Labbe \& R.~Bezanson; \citealt{bezanson2022}).
 This is the most extensive follow-up program with NIRSpec prism in Cycle~1 for \jwst-selected galaxy candidates towards a massive lensing cluster, providing a unique opportunity for a spectroscopic study for a large sample in the early universe over a wide UV luminosity range.
 Following the recent successful spectroscopic confirmation of the high redshift galaxies with \jwst, this enlarges the spectroscopic sample at $z\gtrsim9$ for faint sources ($M_{\rm UV}>-19$) by a factor of $\sim3$ and further allows detailed investigations into the UV luminosity function (LF) shape and the characterization of the high-redshift galaxy population newly identified with \jwst.
 In Section 2, we briefly describe observations and data processing.
 Section 3 outlines our methods and results for the redshift measurements.
 In Section 4, we present our UV LF measurements at $z\simeq9$--12 and a potential high abundance of AGN.
 In Section 5, we report a discovery of a giant ionized bubble at $z=8.5$ and discuss the contribution of AGN to forming it.
 We summarize this study in Section 6.
 Throughout this paper, we assume a flat universe with $\Omega_{\rm m} = 0.3$, $\Omega_\Lambda = 0.7$, $\sigma_8 = 0.8$, and $H_0 = 70$ km s$^{-1}$ Mpc$^{-1}$ \citep{hinshaw2013}.
-All magnitudes are expressed in the AB system \citep{oke1983}.
+All magnitudes are expressed in the AB system \citep{oke1983}. \tcb{The significance of X-ray detection in UHZ1 \citep{goulding2023} increases from follow-up \textit{Chandra} observations (Bogdan et al. in prep.), and we regard UHZ1 as the X-ray AGN throughout the paper.}